I teach in order to share how time on the mat helps life off the mat.

 Expect to play.
 Some days it’s with rubber “pinky” balls.
 Others we grow mermaid tails, fly like superheroes, or grow new roots.

 Expect to let go.
 Walk into the room knowing you can check the job/kids/assignments/money woes/heartbreak at the door.
 Use yoga’s simple and ancient traditions to connect to the ground and the sky through the channel of your core body.

 A good class leaves you feeling lighter and more stable at the same time.
 A great class lets you carry that fluid stability into daily life.
-When I start my day on the mat, things go better and I feel happier than the days I don’t.
+When I use yoga and Reiki for my own well being, my days go better and I feel happier.
+You can, too!